 ITU-T maintains the permanent repository for GSC documentation.
 Once the HoDs agree that the documents, especially the Resolutions and the Communiqué, are stable and free of errors, responsibility passes to ITU-T.

-ROOM REQUIREMENTS
+ADDITIONAL REQUIREMENTS

 Meeting Rooms

 There are three general requirements for rooms.
 First, the Host Organization will need to book a room for the Opening and Closing Plenaries.
 Second, there will be a need for two rooms for each of the GTSC and GRSC sessions.
 Third, rooms will be needed for the Working Groups, the HoD sessions and the Communiqué Drafting Group.
 The Host Organization may wish to secure space for a secretariat office.